thombruce/tag/README.md

 > **IMPORTANT!** Per the above section, do not forget to disable Secure Boot in the system BIOS prior to installing Arch Linux.

+We're ready to begin installation, but there appear to be a few ways about this.

+I'm also still unsure how Arch will go about knowing which disk partitions to use.
+That is, how will I inform the installation to use the pre-existing EFI System Partition for boot installation and the 174.88 GB of now "unallocated" space for my Arch Linux filesystem.

+Do I simply... tell it to use these spaces?
+If so, how?
+Is it by ID?
+How do I even obtain the ID of the EFI partition? 😕

+Documentation online talks about mounting to `/boot` and `/`.
+These are familiar patterns to me.
+They look like filesystem directories.
+But um... that's obviously quite alien compared with what I've been doing these past few hours.

+_Another thing that's concerning me is the presence of "Boot" in my "Blade Stealth (C:)" partition._
+_But I'm going to relax about that, as screenshots of others' Disk Management results show a "Boot" in their C drives too._

+This is just...
+I mean, it's expected.
+I spend most of my time in Linux filesystems anyway.
+Windows is the alien here.
+I'm just confusing myself in the translation.
+I won't be installing Arch tonight.
+But we're close.
+My next big run at this is all about installing Arch (probably manually too, rather than using `archinstall`).

+> **IMPORTANT!** I really also need to ensure that I back up anything critical.
+Most stuff already is; I just need to double-check it.

 ---

 Also keep note of this: https://wiki.archlinux.org/title/EFI_system_partition#Replace_the_partition_with_a_larger_one